iteravirgo/bcsitera.github.io/apps/cargoson/docs/en-US/help.md

  <br/>
  <br/>

-## How to make price requests from Cargoson
+## How to make transportation price requests from Cargoson
 Price request from Cargoson can be initiated from the following Business Central documents:
 - Sales Quotes,
 - Sales Orders,